Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues

-Several computational models for the discovery of speech units have been proposed to utilize other types of information that co-occurs with linguistic information~\cite{nakamura2014mutual, ataniguchi2017spcoslam, taniguchi2018unsupervised, Chrupa_a_2017, harwath2017learning, wang2020dnn}.
-There are various types of co-occurrence cues and the relationships between co-occurrence cues and linguistic information has some explanatory value.
+Several computational models for the discovery of speech units have been proposed to utilize other types of information that co-occur with linguistic information~\cite{nakamura2014mutual, ataniguchi2017spcoslam, taniguchi2018unsupervised, Chrupa_a_2017, harwath2017learning, wang2020dnn}.
+There are various types of co-occurrence cues and the relationships between co-occurrence cues and linguistic information {that} have some explanatory value.
 Many studies have assumed a set of images and linguistic captions that explain the image~\cite{Chrupa_a_2017, harwath2017learning, wang2020dnn}.
 With such methods, the accuracy of speech unit discovery is improved by learning the association between the object in the image and the speech unit, as compared with cases in which no image is given.
-However, these studies are not aimed at lexical acquisition and utilize only one type of co-occurrence information.
-When considering the imitation of human statistical learning, it is desirable to be able to utilize co-occurrence information based on multiple types of sensory stimuli at the same time.
+However, these studies are not aimed at lexical acquisition and use only one type of co-occurrence information.
+When considering the imitation of human statistical learning, it is desirable to use co-occurrence information based on multiple types of sensory stimuli simultaneously.
 There has been some previous research that meets this requirement~\cite{nakamura2014mutual}.
 In this study, multiple modalities, specifically, the image of the object, the tactile feel when the object is grasped, and the sound when the object is shaken, are handled as co-occurrence cues for the spoken utterances that express the characteristics of the object.
-Similar studies~\cite{taniguchi2018unsupervised, ataniguchi2017spcoslam} used the robot's position and the image at its place as co-occurrence cues for spoken utterances that express places.
-However, these studies assume that phonemes and syllables have already been acquired, and thus they cannot conclude that lexical acquisition is completely performed by unsupervised learning.
+Similar studies~\cite{taniguchi2018unsupervised, ataniguchi2017spcoslam} used the position of a robot and the image at its place as co-occurrence cues for spoken utterances that express places.
+However, these studies assume that phonemes and syllables have already been acquired, and thus cannot conclude that lexical acquisition is completely achieved via unsupervised learning.